CristianCantoro/wscontest-votecounter/README.md

 ## Installation

-This script uses Python 3, it has been tested with Python 3.4.3.
+This script uses Python 3, it has been tested with Python 3.4 and Python 3.5 (up to v.
+3.5.2).
 It requires only libraries that are part of the standard Python 3 library.

 You can install the additional Python module [`yajl`](https://pypi.python.org/pypi/yajl/0.3.5)